 Markos William

-10 days agoNight driving has always been known for better earnings due to surge pricing, events, and higher demand.
+about 2 months agoNight driving has always been known for better earnings due to surge pricing, events, and higher demand.
 But it also comes with its own challenges that both drivers and riders should think about.

 For drivers, late-night shifts often mean dealing with intoxicated passengers, unpredictable behavior, and increased safety concerns.
 Visibility is lower, fatigue kicks in faster, and decision-making needs to be sharper.
 One bad situation can quickly turn a profitable night into a stressful one.